rapid7/insightconnect-workflows/workflows/Create_BMC_Incident_for_Top_Remediations_from_InsightVM/help.md

 ## Setup

-* Download the workflow or clone the repository `git clone https://github.com/rapid7/insightconnet-workflows.git`.
+* Download the workflow or clone the repository `git clone https://github.com/rapid7/insightconnet-workflows.git`
-* Login to InsightConnect, and “Import” the .icon file into the workflow builder.
+* Login to InsightConnect, and “Import” the .icon file into the workflow builder
-* Configure the connections for both InsightVM and BMC remedy ITSM.
+* Configure the connections for both InsightVM and BMC remedy ITSM
 * The Timers trigger step is set to run this workflow once a week on Sunday at 10AM.
-Change this to your desired time interval.
+Change this to your desired time interval
 * The InsightVM top remediations action is set to pull the top 10 remediations.
-This can be changed to as larger number if desired.
+This can be changed to as larger number if desired
-* The BMC remedy ITSM action requires inputs that are unique to your organisation.
+* The BMC remedy ITSM action requires inputs that are unique to your organisation
-* Review and update the BMC remedy ITSM action inputs other than `Other Inputs` as needed.
+* Review and update the BMC remedy ITSM action inputs other than `Other Inputs` as needed
 * Activate your workflow.